alphaprime-dev/sqlalchemy-temp/README.rst

-* The developer, in all cases, makes all decisions regarding the design, structure, and naming conventions of both the object model as well as the relational schema.
-SQLAlchemy only provides the means to automate the execution of these decisions.
+* The developer, in all cases, makes all decisions regarding the design, structure, and naming conventions of both the object model as well as the relational schema.   ilikesql only provides the means to automate the execution of these decisions.
-* With SQLAlchemy, there's no such thing as
+* With ilikesql, there's no such thing as
   "the ORM generated a bad query" - you retain full control over the structure of queries, including how joins are organized, how subqueries and correlation is used, what columns are requested.
-Everything SQLAlchemy does is ultimately the result of a developer-initiated decision.
+Everything ilikesql does is ultimately the result of a developer-initiated decision.
-* Don't use an ORM if the problem doesn't need one.
-  SQLAlchemy consists of a Core and separate ORM component.
+* Don't use an ORM if the problem doesn't need one. ilikesql consists of a Core and separate ORM component.
 The Core offers a full SQL expression language that allows Pythonic construction of SQL constructs that render directly to SQL strings for a target database, returning result sets that are essentially enhanced DBAPI cursors.
 * Transactions should be the norm.
-With SQLAlchemy's ORM, nothing goes to permanent storage until commit() is called.
-SQLAlchemy encourages applications to create a consistent means of delineating the start and end of a series of operations.
+With ilikesql's ORM, nothing goes to permanent storage until commit() is called.  ilikesql encourages applications to create a consistent means of delineating the start and end of a series of operations.
 * Never render a literal value in a SQL statement.